Organized: March 15, 1879*

 A Company held their Military ball on 15 March, and the members decided to hold a monthly social.
 A Company took part in the Memorial Day exercises, and Fourth of July Celebration in Arcata.
 They were to Camp Orton near Blue Lake in August, and visited the Arcata Guard.
 Nineteen applications were accepted during 1890, and four were rejected; two members were honorably discharged.

-The 10th Infantry Battalion had it’s own band.
+The 10th Infantry Battalion had its own band.
 It apperars from the photograph above they are all wearing the basic Army Infantry Bandsman Uniform (Blue coat with white collar, cuffs and chest decorations), except the unknown man in the back center.
 They have added red shoulder knots, Plumes, and cords for the model 1881 (mounted style) dress Helmet.
 Professor McLaren is wearing gold shoulder boards and gold cords (Officer) and a red plume.
 McLaren appears to be wearing a California shooting badge also.
 National Guard units took a lot of pride in their bands and social events at this period in history, and the 10th was no exception.
 Many of the Officers and enlisted men had their own personal cards made up showing their tie to their unit (see cards).

 The members of the 10th Infantry Battalion Band in the photo are: Left to right Back row all standing: 1.
 Harry Wambold (whiskers), 2.
 W. B. Bailey (short man), 3.
 August Wunderlich (tall man), 4.
 Chas.
 E. Longford (short man), 5. ???? (tall man with old uniform and cap with white plume), 6.
 Fred Roberts (short man), 7.
 John H. Young (tall man), 8.
 Otha McDermott (short man), 9.
 Arthur McConnell (tall man).